ComputingStack/Uniview-OpenStack-Portal/README.md

 **Low Operation Cost** Manageable, transparent, operable, and affordable — a perfect balance of open source and thin proprietary engineering

-**High Consistency** Highest standard of source application consistency while agentless to ensures best becoverability
+**High Consistency** Highest standard of source application consistency while agentless to ensures best recoverability

 **Recover Cross OpenStack Clusters** One click to backup from one and recover to another OpenStack, even with nothing shared between clusters